 There are several different types of applications about eviction, but usually the name of the form starts with Application to evict a tenant or Application to End a Tenancy.
 The form may have one of these numbers: L1, L2, L3, L4, L7, A1, or A2.

 The Board will schedule a hearing to decide if there is enough reason to evict you.
 A member of the Board is in charge of the hearing.
 At the hearing, you can bring evidence and explain the reasons why the Board should not evict you.

 Note: It is very important to go to your hearing.
 If you do not go and you do not stop your landlord's application in some other way, the Board can hold the hearing without you.
 If that happens, the Board member will probably decide to evict you because they will not hear your side of the case.

 You have the right to have a lawyer or someone else represent you at the hearing and at any step along the way.
-Click here for information about where to get legal help see Where to get more information and help.
+For information about where to get legal help see Where to get more information and help.